-In 2022, this grew 3.3%, mainly due to vehicle, food products and hardware sales.
+In 2022, the wholesale and retail trade sector grew 3.1%, mainly due to vehicle, food products and hardware sales.

-In 2021, this sector grew at a rate of 8.1%, the highest growth rate in this sector in recent history, and was mainly driven by the relaxation of COVID-19 related restrictions.
+In 2021, the sector grew at a rate of 9.4%, the highest growth rate in this sector in recent history, and was mainly driven by the relaxation of COVID-19 related restrictions.
 Household consumption, construction materials, and automobiles are among the leading items behind this result.

-In 2020, this sector contracted by 7.8%.
+In 2020, the sector contracted by 7.8%.
 This result is due to the travel restrictions implemented by the Government to stop the spread of COVID-19.
 The sharpest drop was in items that do not satisfy basic needs, such as automobiles, household appliances, construction materials and fuel, which was partially offset by increases in food and pharmaceutical products.

-In 2019, this sector grew at a moderate rate of 0.4%, manly driven by a slowdown in vehicle and construction materials sales, which is consistent with the contraction in the construction sector and a moderation in domestic consumption.
+In 2019, the sector grew at a moderate rate of 0.4%, manly driven by a slowdown in vehicle and construction materials sales, which is consistent with the contraction in the construction sector and a moderation in domestic consumption.

-In 2018, this sector grew by 2.2%, compared to 6.9% growth in 2017.
+In 2018, the sector grew by 2.2%, compared to 6.9% growth in 2017.
 The decline in growth is mainly due to lower electrical appliances and vehicle sales driven by an increase in interest rates and exchange rate of the U.S. dollar; given that most vehicle sales are priced in U.S. dollars.
 Moreover, the uncertainty caused by the 2018 elections and the discussions regarding the Public Finance Strengthening Law also contributed to the decline.